German bombing of Britain, 1914–1918: New year raids

 LZ38 attacked Southend again on 26/27 May, dropping seventy bombs, killing three people and wounding three, with no damage to buildings.
 Five aircraft rose to intercept and failed to find the airship, two being damaged on landing.
 These four raids killed six people and injured six, causing property damage estimated at £16,898.
-RNAS aircraft had twice tried to intercept LZ38 but it out-climbed the aircraft or was already at too great an altitude for the aircraft to intercept; the B.E.2 had a rate of climb of about 500 ft/min.
+RNAS aircraft had twice tried to intercept LZ 38 but it out-climbed the aircraft or was already at too great an altitude for the aircraft to intercept; the B.E.2 had a rate of climb of about 500 ft/min.